fast-programmer/outboxer/README.md

 ## Background

-Outboxer is a Ruby implementation of the [transactional outbox pattern](https://microservices.io/patterns/data/transactional-outbox.html).
+Outboxer is an ActiveRecord implementation of the [transactional outbox pattern](https://microservices.io/patterns/data/transactional-outbox.html).

 It helps you quickly migrate conventional Rails apps to an eventually consistent, event driven architecture based on best practice domain driven design (DDD) principles.